-- Long press the power key and the volume up key at the same time until your device vibrates.
+- Press and hold down the power key and the volume up key at the same time for 6 seconds.

-- Depending on whether you wish to force the device to restart or shut down, proceed as follows.
+- Your device vibrates once.
+Depending on whether you wish to force the device to restart or shut down, proceed as follows.

 - If you wish to force restart the device: Release the keys at this point.
 The device restarts.

 - If you wish to force shut down the device: Continue pressing the keys.
-After a few more seconds, the device vibrates 3 times and turns off.
+After a few more seconds, the device vibrates three times and turns off.

-- Long press the power key until the device vibrates.
+- Press and hold down the power key until the device vibrates.

-- Wait a moment for the device to start.
+- Wait a while for the device to start.

 To force a 2-minute restart

 - Press and hold down both the volume up key and the power key for 120 seconds, ignoring any vibrations.

 - Release the keys.
 The device turns off automatically.